How to File your 1040 Online for Free

 Step 4: Making sure you Get your Tax Refund

 There are two different ways in which you may choose to receive your refund.
 The first is by mail, in paper check form.
 This may take several weeks for you to receive, but is often the best choice if you do not currently maintain a bank account.
-If you do have a bank account you can expedite the time in which it takes for you to get your refund by electing to receive direct deposit.
+If you do have a bank account you can expedite the time it takes for you to get your refund by electing to receive direct deposit.
 Most filers state that by electing to receive their refund with direct deposit they can receive it as fast as possible.

 We hope this step-by-step guide helps you with filing your taxes this year.